History of Woodbine Entertainment Group

 The Pepsi North America Cup – Canada’s richest harness race celebrates its 30th anniversary and is broadcast in high definition for the first time.

 The Horse Racing Partnership Plan – the Ontario government’s five-year blueprint to invest up to $500-million to support the horse racing industry in the province – is announced..

 Toronto City Council votes in favour of expanded gaming at Woodbine Racetrack.
-A memorandum of understanding is signed to build a 165,000 square foot concert and entertainment facility at Woodbine.

 New synthetic thoroughbred racing surface (Tapeta) is installed at Woodbine Racetrack.